ibm-cloud-docs/activity-tracker/reuse_resource_definitions.md

 4. In the *Export configuration* section, select the types of resources that you want to export.

-    Notice that options are disabled if you do not have definitions of this type of resource in your LogDNA instance.
+    Notice that options are disabled if you do not have definitions of this type of resource in your logging instance.

     You can export views and alerts, boards, parsing templates, and exclusion rules.

 5. Select **Export configuration** and save the file.

-## Import the configuration of resources into a LogDNA instance
+## Import the configuration of resources into a logging instance
 {: #import_config}